joshbegley/nyt-latest/README.md

 `Jon Greenberg and Zac Jackson make their bets for the first week of the NFL season and Week 2 in college.
 Fade the bad QBs.`\
 https://nytimes.com/athletic/6595700/2025/09/03/betting-for-by-dummies-steelers-broncos-eagles/

-**NBA to investigate Clippers, Kawhi Leonard for alleged salary cap ‘circumvention’**\
+**NBA to investigate Clippers, Kawhi Leonard for alleged salary cap 'circumvention'**\
-`The investigation comes after a report Wednesday by the podcast “Pablo Torre Finds Out.”`\
+`The investigation comes after a report Wednesday by the podcast "Pablo Torre Finds Out."`\
 https://nytimes.com/athletic/6595855/2025/09/03/nba-investigation-clippers-kawhi-leonard-endorsement-deal/

 **Hutchinson, Zinchenko left out of Forest's Europa League squad**\